mdmujtabaraza/Living-Room-VR/README.md

 This project was created as part of a VR Specialization course on Coursera.

+# Project Description

+This project is a virtual reality experience of a cozy living room, designed for Google Cardboard.
+Users can explore a detailed 3D environment featuring a spacious living area with sofas, a round coffee table with a vase, point lights in form of lamps and spotlights in form of wall lights.
+There is also an 4K TV with audio.
+The scene aims to provide an immersive and realistic home interior experience.

+# Instructions

+There is a Living-Room-VR.apk, to experience project in your Android device.
+To view the project in Unity, open the "MainScene" in Project Assets/Scenes.
+This is the main scene where students should experience the VR environment.
+Simply look around using the Google Cardboard viewer to explore the room.

+# Hardware Restrictions

+This project is designed for Android devices running Android 11 or later.
+It has been tested on Android 14, but should work on Android 11+ devices.
+A Google Cardboard viewer or compatible VR headset is required.
+The project uses Unity version 2022.3.49f1 with Google's Cardboard XR Plugin for Unity.
+While it should work on most modern Android smartphones, performance may vary depending on the device's capabilities.

 ## Important Notice

 This project is my original work, submitted for a Coursera assignment.
 It is shared here for portfolio purposes only.